Tabernacle Chapel, Llanelli: The ministry of Gwyndaf Evans

 E. Gwyndaf Evans, minister from 1935 until 1957 was a leading figure in Welsh life and later became Archdruid.
-He was chosen as Gwulfa'r successor while still a theological student at Aberystwyth although he had already achieved national prominence as the chaired bard at the 1935 National Eisteddfod at Caernarfon.
+He was chosen as Gwylfa's successor while still a theological student at Aberystwyth although he had already achieved national prominence as the chaired bard at the 1935 National Eisteddfod at Caernarfon.
 His ministry commenced on 13 March 1938 and the Second World War erupted soon after.
 In contrast to his predecessor, Gwyndaf was an uncompromising pacifist and his views antagonised a section of the membership including some of the deacons.

 During his ministry, Gwyndaf also came into conflict with the chapel organist, Idris Griffiths, who was a talented and well-regarded musician.
 Gwyndaf was less than enthusiastic about the musical concerts being held at Tabernacle, believing them to be unsuitable for a place of worship.
 The clash eventually led to Griffiths leaving Tabernacle in 1948 and joining the congregation at Lloyd Street.